rekha-balan/azure-docs-test2-pr.nl-NL/articles/active-directory-domain-services/active-directory-ds-deploy-azure-app-proxy.md

 * **Migrate your applications to Azure virtual machines:** You can lift-and-shift your applications from on-premises servers to Azure virtual machines joined to your managed domain.
 Doing so helps you get rid of the infrastructure costs of running servers on-premises.

 * **Publish applications using Azure AD Application Proxy:** Publish applications running on your Azure virtual machines using the Azure AD Application Proxy.
-For more information, see [publish applications using Azure AD Application Proxy](../active-directory/application-proxy-publish-azure-portal.md)
+For more information, see [publish applications using Azure AD Application Proxy](../active-directory/manage-apps/application-proxy-publish-azure-portal.md)

 ## <a name="deployment-note---publish-iwa-integrated-windows-authentication-applications-using-azure-ad-application-proxy"></a>Deployment note - Publish IWA (Integrated Windows Authentication) applications using Azure AD Application Proxy
 Enable single sign-on to your applications using Integrated Windows Authentication (IWA) by granting Application Proxy Connectors permission to impersonate users, and send and receive tokens on their behalf.
-Configure kerberos constrained delegation (KCD) for the connector to grant the required permissions to access resources on the managed domain.
+Configure Kerberos constrained delegation (KCD) for the connector to grant the required permissions to access resources on the managed domain.
 Use the resource-based KCD mechanism on managed domains for increased security.

-### <a name="enable-resource-based-kerberos-constrained-delegation-for-the-azure-ad-application-proxy-connector"></a>Enable resource-based kerberos constrained delegation for the Azure AD Application Proxy connector
+### <a name="enable-resource-based-kerberos-constrained-delegation-for-the-azure-ad-application-proxy-connector"></a>Enable resource-based Kerberos constrained delegation for the Azure AD Application Proxy connector
-The Azure Application Proxy connector should be configured for kerberos constrained delegation (KCD), so it can impersonate users on the managed domain.
+The Azure Application Proxy connector should be configured for Kerberos constrained delegation (KCD), so it can impersonate users on the managed domain.
 On an Azure AD Domain Services managed domain, you do not have domain administrator privileges.
 Therefore, **traditional account-level KCD cannot be configured on a managed domain**.

 Use resource-based KCD as described in this [article](active-directory-ds-enable-kcd.md).